zarcven/Guessing-Game-using-sockets-in-python/README.md

-# Guessing-Game-using-sockets-in-python
+# Guessing-Game-Using-Sockets-in-Python
-This is a guessing game that uses sockets in python
+This is a guessing game that uses sockets in python there sets of codes the server side and the client side

 # The Game Consists of 3 Difficulties